PrestaShop/prestashop.github.io/news/_posts/releases/2017-07-20-prestashop-1-7-2-0-available.md

 Dear community.
 You've all been waiting for it.
 So have we.
 PrestaShop 1.7.2.0.

-We know you expected a lot from the next minor version, and we didn't to let you down.
-It closes almost twice as many pull requests as 1.7.1.0, 1.7.1.1 and 1.7.1.2 _combined (126 vs. 203), and we took a month more of testing and improving it.
+We know you expected a lot from the next minor version, and we didn't want to let you down.
+It closes almost twice as many pull requests as 1.7.1.0, 1.7.1.1 and 1.7.1.2 _combined_ (126 vs. 203), and we took a month more of testing and improving it.

 [Download PrestaShop 1.7.2.0 now!](https://www.prestashop.com/en/download){: .btn .btn-lg .btn-success}
 {: .text-center}